saitho/conantcg-english/website/content/how-to-play.md

 1. Accumulate Files throughout the game, using them to play Character or Event cards.
 2. Make deductions with your Characters or Partner to gain Evidence.
 Take actions with your Characters to disrupt the opponent by removing their Evidence or Characters.
-3. When you reach seven Files, use your Partner's `[Assist]` to turn your case into Resolution Phase.
+3. When you reach 7 Files (including the Partner card), use your Partner's `[Assist]` to turn your case into Resolution Phase.
 4. Reach enough Evidence to match your Case Level, then use your Partner's `[Case Closed]` to win the game.

 ## Keywords